TyPetrochko/fishbrain/README.md

 ## Running ##

-To run this program, attack a fisheye camera to your webcam, navegate to binary folder, and type:
+To run this program, attack a fisheye camera to your webcam, navigate to binary folder, and type:

     ./fishbrain